Madeleine McCann parents 'frustrated' by lack of joint inquiry

 Madeleine's bedroom at the family home in Rothley, Leicestershire, has been kept exactly as it was when she went missing, her mother said.

 "She might want to change it a bit now she's a bit older," Mrs McCann said.
-"It's absolutely the same."'Look for answers'
+"It's absolutely the same."

 Mrs McCann's visits to Praia da Luz take place once or twice a year, with the most recent being in April 2013.